petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-up-warehouses.md

 1. Click *Submit*.

-   This creates the new inactive warehouse.
-You can now add its address, geolocation and activate it.
+   This creates a new inactive warehouse and opens its details tab.

    ![Enter details for the new warehouse and activate it.](./setting-up-warehouses/images/02.png)

-1. (Optional) Edit the name and add a description.
+1. (Optional) Edit or localize the name and description.

 1. Enter the latitude and longitude values for the warehouse in the Geolocation section.